pulzze/autoflow-documentation/docs/ids/action-string-trim-trailing-by/description.md

-The This Action returns a string where all trailing 'pattern' characters have been removed.
+This Action returns a string where all trailing 'pattern' characters have been removed.

 <br/>